-The Council's Urban Roads and Drainage Improvement Program has helped improve infrastructure in Bass Coast for many years.
+Council's Urban Roads and Drainage Improvement Program has helped improve infrastructure in Bass Coast for many years.

 These upgrades are usually delivered through Special Charge Schemes.
 This is a way for Council to raise money for an upgrade project by charging property owners that benefit from the upgrade.
 This is allowed by the Local Government Act 1989.

-This process means many communities now have better infrastructure like sealed roads, kerbs, footpaths, drainage, and other important facilities.
+This process means many communities now have better infrastructure like sealed roads, kerbs, footpaths, drainage, and other important amenities.
 The Council also helps pay for these projects if they benefit the wider community, not just the upgraded area.

 The project to upgrade The Esplanade (Sunderland Bay Road to Batman Street) was started in response to a petition to Council that was received in February 2024.